 When it’s time to renegotiate your farmland rental agreement, remember that the landowner-tenant relationship has to begin with transparency about the farm’s performance.
 It’s critical you have a strong foundation of trust in place.

-It’s also essential to be well informed before entering into negotiations.
+It’s also essential to be well informed before entering into negotiations when finding a farmer.
 Do you have the data showing how the farm performed compared with county averages?
 Do you know how your soil quality stacks up locally?

 To understand how to prepare for negotiations, and how to handle them with friends and family, read here.